A recognition principle for iterated suspensions as coalgebras over the little cubes operad: The Recognition Principle for n -fold reduced suspensions

 is given by mapping a $C_1$-coalgebra $X$ to the same underlying object of $\mathcal M$ equipped with the $C_2$-coalgebra structure map given by the composition

 On morphisms, $\alpha_*$ is the identity.

-Since $\mathcal M$ has finite limits, by the dual of Dubuc's adjoint triangle theorem \cite{dubuc68}, the change of coalgebra functor $\alpha_*$ has a right adjoint $\alpha^!$ which we call the \textit{enveloping coalgebra functor.} The $C_1$-coalgebra $\alpha^!\left(X\right)$ is explicitly given as the equalizer in $C_1-\mathsf{Coalg}$ of the following pair of morphisms:
+Since $\mathcal M$ has finite limits, by the dual of Dubuc's adjoint triangle theorem \cite{dubuc68}, the change of coalgebra functor $\alpha_*$ has a right adjoint $\alpha^!$ which we call the \textit{enveloping coalgebra functor.} If $X$ is a $C_2$-coalgebra, then the $C_1$-coalgebra $\alpha^!\left(X\right)$ is explicitly given as the equalizer in $C_1-\mathsf{Coalg}$ of the following pair of morphisms:

-Above, $\delta_X$ is the structure map of $X$ as a $C_2$-coalgebra.
+Above, $\delta_X$ is the structure map of $X$ as a $C_2$-coalgebra, and $\triangle^1_X$ is the comultiplication of the comonad $C_1$ evaluated at $X$.
 The following proposition, which is the dual of \cite[Prop.
 4.3.2]{Borceux}, gives conditions for this equalizer to be preserved by the forgetful functor to $\mathcal M$.

 \begin{proposition} Let $C$ be a comonad on $\mathcal M$ and let $U:C-\mathsf{Coalg}\to \mathcal M$ be the forgetful functor.
 Let $G: D\to C-\mathsf{Coalg}$ be a diagram such that $UG$ has a limit in $\mathcal M$ that is preserved by $C$ and $C\circ C.$ Then $G$ has a limit in $C-\mathsf{Coalg}$ that is preserved by $U.$ \end{proposition}